Rabbit Films

 Oy Rabbit Films LTD is a Finnish TV production and distribution company founded by The Dudesons: Jarno Laasala, Jukka Hildén, Jarppi Leppälä and HP Parviainen.

-As of 2017, it is the largest television production company in Finland.
+As of 2017, it is one of the leading television production company in Finland.
 In the past years, Rabbit Films has produced 24 different prime-time shows for networks.
 In addition to its original formats, the company also makes local adaptions of international formats such as Saturday Night Live, Dragons' Den, Who Wants to Be a Millionaire, and The Lyrics Board.

 Currently, the company is led by CEO Olli Suominen.
 Other executives and directors include Jaana Pasonen, Tuomas Summanen, Jasmine Patrakka, Suvi Valkonen, and Minna Haapkylä.

 As of 2021, Rabbit Films is listed in 56 people's profiles on LinkedIn.
 It distributes its own formats and finished programs through its own distribution entity, Rabbit Formats.

 In 2023, The majority of the company's shares were sold in June 2023 to the Danish film and television production company Monday Media.